 The other benefit is that it allows sellers to identify potential problems before they become major problems during that transaction process.
 When a company conducts sell-side tax due diligence, the seller is giving itself the opportunity to understand and resolve any possible issues.
-Waiting until the due diligence process for a buyer to find tax issues can sometimes make a tax issue bigger than it is due to the inability to gather data in a short time frame and perform a thorough analysis.
+Waiting until the due diligence process for a buyer to find tax issues can sometimes make a tax issue bigger, as the seller will have little time to gather data and perform a thorough analysis.

-Fugazy: How sped up has the sales process become and are sellers preparing earlier as a result?
+How sped up has the sales process become and are sellers preparing earlier as a result?

 Sellers want to avoid deal fatigue and increase deal value, so it makes sense to do a quality of earnings report and sell-side tax reports, but it is not a one-size-fits-all approach.
-It depends on the seller and the complexity of the deal and the size of the deal.
+It depends on the seller, the complexity of the deal and the size of the deal.
 No matter what the deal dynamics are, generally the earlier you start preparing for sale the better.

 How can tax issues affect the timing of a deal?

 Wiskus: If the tax issues are complex, we have seen deals where it takes over a year to remediate issues and prepare for sale, especially if there are issues that the seller needs to work through with the IRS or work through state tax authorities.
 Simpler tax issues don’t take as much time to address.

-The best thing to do if you are contemplating a sale is to take a pause and really think about your tax situation.
+The best thing to do if you are contemplating a sale is to pause and really think about your tax situation.
 Lots of sellers are busy running their businesses and don’t have excess capacity to go over every tax issue.
 Taking time prior to sale to work with an advisor to evaluate potential tax issues will allow sellers to weed out minor tax issues and address larger concerns.
 In many instances, after that initial evaluation there may be nothing to do and that allows sellers to confidently go into the sales process.